sachsom95/Python_blog/_posts/2020-05-25-list_and_tuples.markdown

 {% endhighlight %}
 This is because we used tuples without parentheses and tuple unpacking.
 I know `MIND == BLOWN!!`
 <hr>

 <h3>*args</h3>
-Now Now I need to show one more thing that I need to show you before I conclude this blog.
-Infact it all come down to this *insert drumrolls...*
+Now I need to show one more thing  before I conclude this blog.
+Infact it all come down to this<br>
+*insert drumrolls...*

 Remember that in python there are functions where we can enter as many paramenters as we want like `max(1,2,3,4,5,6,7)` and get a result.